Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

-We further compare our Fs-SRGAN with the state-of-the-art methods in Fig.~\ref{fig:visual_results_Co-SRGAN}.
-Obviously, our Fs-SRGAN obtains better performance than other methods in producing SR images, in terms of sharpness and details.
-For image 'baboon', the cropped parts of the image generated by the MSE-based methods are over-smoothed.
+We also compare our Fs-SRGAN with state-of-the-art methods in Fig.~\ref{fig:visual_results_Co-SRGAN}.
+Our Fs-SRGAN obtains better performance than other methods in producing SR images, in terms of sharpness and details.
+For image `baboon', the cropped parts of the images generated by the MSE-based methods are over-smoothed.
 Previous GAN-based methods not only fail to produce clear whiskers but also introduce lots of unpleasing noise.
-ESRGAN generates too many whiskers, which have not appeared in the original HR image.
-Our Fs-SRGAN produces more correct whiskers.
-For image '0812' and 'img\_069', MSE-based methods still suffer from heavy blurry artifacts and generate unnatural results.
-GAN-based methods cannot maintain the structures of the stairs or the train tracks.
-Our proposed Fs-SRGAN outperforms the compared methods and produces closer images to the original HR images.
-For image '0879', our Fs-SRGAN can recover tiny textures of windows that look more natural, while previous methods still have difficulties to produce high-quality SR images.
-This also indicates that the shared shallow feature extractor of the generator and the discriminator is beneficial.
+Despite having lower LPIPS value, ESRGAN generates too many whiskers, which have not appeared in the original HR image.
+While our Fs-SRGAN produces more correct whiskers.
+For image `0812' , MSE-based methods still suffer from heavy blurry artifacts and generate unnatural results.
+GAN-based methods cannot maintain the structures of the stairs or the train tracks and introduce artifacts.
+Our proposed Fs-SRGAN outperforms the compared methods, reducing the artifacts and recovering the correct textures.
+More results can be seen in the supplemental material.
+These also indicate that the shared low-level feature extractor of the generator and the discriminator is beneficial.